revanthsenthil/MiniArcade-CS/README.md

-# CSProject_class12
+# Computer Science Project - Mini Arcade

-A Computer Science school project that was submitted by a team of 3 people.
+A school project in Computer Science that was submitted by a team of 3 - Karthick Krishna M, Nitish Nagarajan, Revanth Krishna S